jooby-project/jooby/md/guides/greeting.md

 }
 ```

-Our service method didn't change at all! we just {{javadoc "Jooby" "use" "org.jooby.Jooby.Module" label="use"}} the {{modlink "jackson"}} module!!
+Our service method didn't change at all! we just {{javadoc "Jooby" "use" "org.jooby.Jooby.Module" label="use"}} the {{modlink "jackson"}} module!

-Try it
+Try accessing

     http://localhost:8080/greeting